CrazyDaveX86/CrazyDaveX86/README.md

 # Welcome to the Chaos

 This isn’t a portfolio it’s a warzone.
-I write code that breaks systems and rewires how they’re supposed to work.
-If you're looking for clean, cuddly projects, leave now.
+I write code that barely works, or maybe even break your system.
+If you're looking for clean, leave now.

 ## Who Am I?